kirpister/SpeedGame_React/README.md

 ## SpeedGame

 Classic game recreated with React as part of [BCH](http://bc.fi) Full Stack Developer program.
-Features include cool funky background music to get you into the mood for collecting some records and conditional messages based on records collected etc. :tada:
+Features include cool funky background music to get you into the mood for collecting some records and conditional messages based on amount of records collected etc. :tada:

 ### Live Page